 Self funded students

 If you are a UK/EU or overseas student with a research project in mind and are able to support your studies either full-time (Home/EU and overseas students) or part-time (Home/EU students only) we would like to hear from you.
 You should begin by contacting a potential supervisor working in your field of interest so that you can draw up a research proposal together.
 Once this has been done, please follow the “How to apply” instructions.

 If you are an overseas student with funding from your government or other funding body go to International Research Students section.

 The Bloomsbury Colleges Studentships

-The Bloomsbury Colleges consortium brings together six University of London colleges comprising Birkbeck (Bbk), Institute of Education (IoE), London School of Hygiene & Tropical Medicine (LSHTM), Royal Veterinary College (RVC) and the School of Oriental and African Studies (SOAS).
+The Bloomsbury Colleges consortium brings together five University of London colleges comprising Birkbeck (Bbk), Institute of Education (IoE), London School of Hygiene & Tropical Medicine (LSHTM), Royal Veterinary College (RVC) and the School of Oriental and African Studies (SOAS).

 Studentships are supervised by two of the partner colleges.